csummers/csummers/README.md

 - founder (and the mentality that goes with it!)
 - builder of happy and productive engineering teams
 - builder of robust and scalable systems
-- builder of high quality products
+- builder and shipper of valuable, high quality products

 ---